ARTICLES

 Cuisine that lets you simply enjoy local fish

 At Nishinoya, you can enjoy simple dishes made with ingredients primarily from the Tokachi region.
-Particularly impressive are the plates that let you directly experience the deliciousness of the local fish.
-Without any unnecessary fuss, the ingredients are allowed to shine.
-Both the food and the space have a light and gentle impression.
-It sheds the high-end image associated with the word "kappo," creating an atmosphere where you can stop by feeling like, "I'd like to have a drink with some fish tonight."
+What's particularly impressive are the plates that let you experience the straightforward deliciousness of the local fish.
+No unnecessary frills, just letting the ingredients speak for themselves.
+Both the food and the space have a light, gentle feel.
+It breaks down the high barrier that the word "kappo" might imply, creating an atmosphere where you can stop by feeling like, "I'd love to have a drink with some fish tonight."

 Opens at 5:00 PM.
 It's less crowded if you go early. ◎